spiceminecraft/Nexo-Documentation/general-usage/commands.md

 ## 🔧 Recipe Commands

-This command allows you to add new recipes to the configuration directly from the game using recipes builder.
+This command allows you to add new recipes to the configuration directly from the game using the RecipeBuilder.
 For more information on how to use it, see [Recipes](recipes.md).

 #### Usage: